|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health

 The Minnesota Department of Human Services approves accreditations for child care centers and school-age programs to qualify for the Child Care Assistance Program (CCAP) 15 percent rate differential.

+The approved accreditations are listed on the Quality Differential Rate Request Form.
 Accrediting organizations interested in seeking approval are required to apply.
-The application process will be open again in July 2016.
-Read this FAQ (PDF) to learn more.
+The application process is currently closed and will be open again in July, 2017.